PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation

 \textbf{Panoptic Segmentation.} Earlier work~\cite{kirillov2019panoptic} performs segmentation of things and stuff via separated networks~\cite{maskrcnn,deeplabv3plus}, and then directly combines the predictions of things and stuff for the panoptic segmentation result.
 To alleviate the computation cost, recent works~\cite{kirillov2019panopticfpn,yang2019sognet} are proposed to model both stuff segmentation and thing segmentation in one model with shared backbone and different task heads.
 Detection-based methods~\cite{xiong2019upsnet,kirillov2019panopticfpn} usually represent things with the box prediction, while several bottom-up models~\cite{cheng2020panoptic,axialDeeplab} perform grouping instance via pixel-level affinity or center heat maps from semantic segmentation results.
-The following works~\cite{qiao2021detectors,hou2020real} focus on designing a stronger backbone and more effective task association method to merge both semantic segmentation and instance segmentation.
-However, the former introduces a complex process, while the latter suffers from the performance drop in complex scenarios.
-Recently, several works~\cite{wang2020maxDeeplab,li2022panopticsegformer,yuan2022polyphonicformer,yu2022kmaxdeeplab} propose to directly obtain panoptic segmentation masks without box supervision.
+Several recent works~\cite{qiao2021detectors,hou2020real} focus on designing a stronger backbone and more effective task association method to merge semantic and instance segmentation.
+However, the former introduces a complex process, while the latter suffers from a performance drop in complex scenarios.
+Recently, several works~\cite{wang2020maxDeeplab,li2022panopticsegformer,yuan2022polyphonicformer,yu2022kmaxdeeplab} propose to obtain panoptic segmentation masks without box supervision directly.
 However, these works do \textbf{\textit{not}} cover the \textit{knowledge of part-level semantics} of images, which can provide more comprehensive and hierarchical information for scene understanding.